UniversityofHelsinki/shibboleth-sp-openshift/EXAMPLE_CONFIG.md

 If you need more protocols and services in there, you can edit the above configmap with entry `protocols.xml` in the data part and it will override the restricted protocols.xml present in the image.
+NOTE: This change will, if you mount the volumes as shown at the end of this deployment, reflect on the httpd container as well.

-Please strive to not need doing that, and if you must do that, you need to be aware of and take full responsibility of the security implications yourself.
+Please make sure you don't make this change without reason, and understand that you need to be aware of and take full responsibility of the security implications yourself.

 ### httpd